 How to Do Pasture Braids:

 As you braid, begin tightening your braid after about 2-3 inches from the roots.
-As show in image below, braid more snugly at the bottom.
+As shown in the image below, braid more snugly at the bottom.
 This allows lots of comfort for the horse but keeps the braids in place.

 Braid down until the mane starts to naturally thin and place a braiding band around the braid.
 If you want your braid to last several weeks, be sure and band tightly.
 Use multiple knots with nylon thread if braiding for long term turnout.

-Many people braid to this point and stop, but for extra neatness and a bit longer lasting braid, we fold the remaining hair up under the braid, and band again, creating a tidier appearance.
+Many people braid to this point and stop, but for extra neatness and a bit longer-lasting braid, we fold the remaining hair up under the braid, and band again, creating a tidy appearance.

-Repeat this braid down the neck, always starting with a loose mane braid and ending with a tightly braided mane.
-We recommend leaving the hair at the withers loose, as it is the most likely to be pulled out and least likely to tangle.
-The finished braids should stay in place for weeks- keeping thick manes untangled and free from debris picked up in pasture or stall.
+Repeat this braid down the neck, always starting with a loose mane braid at the top, a tight braid midway down the braid, and unbraided ends.
+We recommend leaving the shorter hairs at the withers loose.
+The hair in this area where neck meets shoulders is the most likely to be pulled out and least likely to tangle.
+If done correctly, the finished braids should stay in place for weeks- keeping thick manes untangled and free from debris picked up in pasture or stall.